-Coupling Buy America preferences with clean energy tax credits can help ensure that our emerging clean economy supports good jobs and benefits domestic industries.
-Currently, too many parts of the clean technology supply chain come from foreign suppliers, some of which use exploitative labor and environmentally detrimental practices.
-This provision will support and drive U.S. manufacturing by creating a high demand for domestically produced clean technology and materials going into clean energy projects.
+Coupling Buy America preferences with clean energy tax credits can help ensure that our emerging clean economy benefits jobs and industries here at home.
+Currently, too many parts of the clean technology supply chain come from foreign suppliers-some of which use exploitative labor and environmentally detrimental practices.
+This provision will support and drive U.S.manufacturing by creating a high demand for domestically produced clean technology and materials going into clean energy projects.
 This will create a market for domestically made advanced technologies, like solar module components and offshore wind components.